Gargant0373/TheGrill/README.md

 # TheGrill
 Page created as (at the moment) an invitation to the TU Delft grill.
-Plan is to take it to the next level by creating a backend to post events and update grill times.
+The plan is to redesign the website with a clean and cool design.

 ## Contribute
 To run the website locally you must run `npm run dev` in the terminal.